G1ANT-Robot/G1ANT.Manual/Getting-Started/Tutorials.md

 7. If you want to return to G1ANT.Robot just double click “G” icon on windows tray.

 Below we present a simple process that launches Notepad, enters a sample text and changes font size to 20.
-On its basis you will get used to command program and keyboard.
+On its basis you will get used to command `program` and `keyboard`.

 ```G1ANT
 program notepad